Kingsman: The Secret Service: Critical response

 The review aggregator website Rotten Tomatoes sampled 264 critics and judged 75% of the reviews positive, with an average rating of 6.8/10, calling the film "Stylish, subversive, and above all fun, Kingsman: The Secret Service finds director Matthew Vaughn sending up the spy genre with gleeful abandon."
 On Metacritic, the film has a weighted average score of 60 out of 100, based on 50 critics, indicating "mixed or average" reviews.
 The Movie Review Query Engine (MRQE) rates the film at 63 out of 100, based on 108 film critic reviews.
 Audiences polled by CinemaScore, gave the film a grade of "B+" on an A+ to F scale.

-Peter Travers of Rolling Stone said of the film, "This slam-bang action movie about British secret agents is deliriously shaken, not stirred ...
+Peter Travers of Rolling Stone said of the film, "This slam-bang action [film] about British secret agents is deliriously shaken, not stirred...
 Even when it stops making sense, Kingsman is unstoppable fun".
-Jordan Hoffman, writing for The Guardian, said of the film, "The spirit of 007 is all over this movie, but Vaughn's script ... has a licence to poke fun. ... no one involved in the production can believe they're getting away with making such a batshit Bond."
-Comparing the film to those of Christopher Nolan, Hoffman said, "Despite the presence of grandfatherly Michael Caine, Kingsman's tone is about as far from the Christopher Nolan-style superhero film as you can get.
+Jordan Hoffman, writing for The Guardian, said of the film, "The spirit of 007 is all over this [and] Vaughn's script has a licence to poke fun...
+No one involved in the production can believe they're getting away with making such a batshit Bond."
+Comparing the film to those of Christopher Nolan, Hoffman said, "Despite the presence of grandfatherly Michael Caine, Kingsmans tone is about as far from the Christopher Nolan-style superhero film as you can get.
 Verisimilitude is frequently traded in for a rich laugh".
 Peter Bradshaw, writing for The Guardian, called the film "a smirking spy spoof, weirdly charmless and dated in unintentional ways", commenting that "it is a film forever demanding to be congratulated on how 'stylish' it is."